China calls for Greek debt talks to continue

 BEIJING China's Foreign Ministry on Wednesday called for talks between Greece and its creditors to continue, after the country defaulted on a loan with the International Monetary Fund.

-The IMF said that Greece had not made its scheduled 1.6 billion euro ($1.8 billion) loan repayment to the fund.
+The IMF said that Greece had not made its scheduled 1.6 billion euro (1.15 billion pounds) loan repayment to the fund.
 As a result, IMF Managing Director Christine Lagarde will report to the global lender's board that Greece is "in arrears," the official euphemism for default.

 Chinese Foreign Ministry spokeswoman Hua Chunying said that China wanted to see a united European Union and a strong euro.